jaj42/GraPhysio/README.md

 # GraPhysio
-GraPhysio is a graphical data visualizer for physiologic data signals from ICU patient monitors.
+GraPhysio is a graphical time series visualizer created for physiologic data signals from ICU patient monitors.
+It is however not limited to this.
+It currently supports reading from CSV files.
+It can handle low frequency and high frequency data as well as aggregating and synchronizing signals from different sources.
+GraPhysio supports basic mathematical operations and filters and can help selecting and exporting time periods.
+Performance is good depending on your hardware for files up to 1 GB.

 ## Install instructions
-To make GraPhysio work you need Python version >=3.4 as well as PyQt.
+To make GraPhysio work you need Python 3.6 or greater.
-GraPhysio makes heavy use of scientific Python libraries like Pandas, NumPy and SciPy.
-Plotting relies on the excellent PyQtGraph library.
-You may want to install one of the scientific Python packages like [Anaconda](https://www.continuum.io/downloads) if you don't want to manually handle the dependencies.
-Make sure to grab the Python 3 version.

 You can then install the latest version of GraPhysio by tying the following command:

-> pip install graphysio
+> python -m pip install graphysio

 You can launch GraPhysio by typing:

-> graphysioui.py
+> python -m graphysio

+Alternatively, on Windows, you can use the release binaries.